awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA.md

 ## How to Test the Customer Gateway Configuration<a name="TestCustomerGateway_ASA"></a>

-When using Cisco ASA as a customer gateway, only one tunnel will be in the UP state\.
-The second tunnel should be configured, but will only be used if the first tunnel goes down\.
+When using Cisco ASA as a customer gateway, only one tunnel is in the UP state\.
+The second tunnel should be configured, but is only used if the first tunnel goes down\.
 The second tunnel cannot be in the UP state when the first tunnel is in the UP state\.
-Your console will display that only one tunnel is up and it will show the second tunnel as down\.
+Your console displays that only one tunnel is up and shows the second tunnel as down\.
 This is expected behavior for Cisco ASA customer gateway tunnels because ASA as a customer gateway only supports a single tunnel being up at one time\.

 You can test the gateway configuration for each tunnel\.

 **To test the customer gateway configuration for each tunnel**
 + Ensure that a static route has been added to the VPN connection so that traffic can get back to your customer gateway\.
-For example, if your local subnet prefix is `198.10.0.0/16`, you need to add a static route with that CIDR range to your VPN connection\.
+For example, if your local subnet prefix is `198.10.0.0/16`, add a static route with that CIDR range to your VPN connection\.
 Make sure that both tunnels have a static route to your VPC\.

 Next you must test the connectivity for each tunnel by launching an instance into your VPC, and pinging the instance from your home network\.
 Before you begin, make sure of the following:
 + Use an AMI that responds to ping requests\.
 We recommend that you use one of the Amazon Linux AMIs\.